 On July 24, 2019, Patagonia Gold Corp.
-(PGDC.TSXV - "the Company" or "Patagonia") [formerly Hunt Mining Corp ("Hunt", or "Hunt Mining")] and Patagonia Gold PLC ("PGP") completed a reverse acquisition (or the "reverse takeover" or the "RTO") resulting in Hunt acquiring all issued shares of common stock of PGP in exchange for common shares of Hunt on the basis of 10.76 Hunt shares for each PGP share.
+(PGDC.TSXV - "the Company" or "Patagonia"), formerly Hunt Mining Corp ("Hunt", or "Hunt Mining"), and Patagonia Gold PLC ("PGP") completed a reverse acquisition (or the "reverse takeover" or the "RTO") resulting in Hunt acquiring all issued shares of common stock of PGP in exchange for common shares of Hunt on the basis of 10.76 Hunt shares for each PGP share.
 Hunt issued 254,355,192 common shares to the shareholders of PGP representing an ownership interest of approximately 80%.
-The operating name of Hunt Mining Corp. was changed to Patagonia Gold Corp (Note 26).
+The operating name of Hunt Mining Corp. was changed to Patagonia Gold Corp.
+See Note 26 in the notes to the consolidated financial statements of the Company for the years ended December 31, 2019 and 2018 for more information regarding the reverse acquisition.